jowagner/tbev-prediction/README.md

 ## Prepare Treebanks

-It is recommended to place the UD folder in the project folder, e.g. via a symlink:
+It is recommended to place the UD folder in the project folder or any other folder from which you plan to run the experiment, e.g. via a symlink:
 ```
+mkdir workdir
 cd workdir
 ln -s $HOME/data/ud-treebanks-v2.3/
 ```